 - Shops dealing in the pan, pan with beedies or cigarettes, or liquid refreshments sold retail for consumption on the premises;

 - Shops dealing in newspapers or periodicals, editing sections of newspaper offices and offices of news agencies;

-- Cinemas, theaters and other places of public entertainment and stalls and refreshment rooms attached to such cinemas, theaters and places of public entertainment;
+- Cinemas, theatres and other places of public entertainment and stalls and refreshment rooms attached to such cinemas, theatres and places of public entertainment;

 - Establishments for the retail sale of petrol’

 - Shops in regimental institutes, garrison shops and troop canteens in cantonments;

 - Retail trade carried on at an exhibition or show if such retail trade is subsidiary or ancillary only to the main purpose of the exhibition or show;

 - Oil-mills and flour-mils not registered under the Factories Act, 1948;

 - Commercial establishments engaged in the manufacture of bronze and brass utensils so far as it is confined to the process of melting in furnaces;

 - Bio-technology and research centres or establishments of the epidemic and other diseases;